Robert Aldrich: Early feature films

 In December 1951 Irving Allen announced he had formed Warwick Productions with Albert Broccoli.
 He intended to make The Gamma People with Robert Aldrich.
 In August 1952 Allen announced that Aldrich would make his feature debut as director with The Gamma People, to be shot in Europe in the winter from Aldrich's own script.
 Dick Powell was slated to star.
 However, the film would not be made for several years, with Aldrich's involvement limited to working on the story.

 Aldrich broke into feature films as a director when Herbert Baker, who had worked with Aldrich on So This is New York, recommended the director to MGM, which was looking for someone with a background in sports for a low-budget baseball film, Big Leaguer (1953).

 The film was not particularly successful, so Aldrich returned to television, doing episodes of Four Star Playhouse, several of which were written by Blake Edwards.
 He directed "The Witness", which starred Dick Powell, Strother Martin, and Charles Bronson, and "The Bad Streak" with Charles Boyer.

-Aldrich remained ambitious to work in features and raised money for a low-budget action film using many of the same sets and cast members of China Smith, including star Dan Duryea, called World for Ransom (1954).
+Aldrich remained ambitious to work in features and raised money for a low-budget action film called World for Ransom (1954), which used many of the same sets and cast members as China Smith, including star Dan Duryea.
 It was made for Plaza Productions and financed by Allied Artists; Aldrich produced and directed.
 The cinematographer was Joseph F. Biroc, who would shoot many of Aldrich's later features.